 A creditor may object to the dischargeability of a particular debt at any time if the debt: (1) is for a tax or customs duty; (2) is not listed in the schedules so that a creditor could file a proof of claim; (3) is related to alimony or child support; (4) is a government fine or penalty; or (5) is a government insured student loan.
 Any student loans guaranteed or insured by the government or a non-profit institution will not be dischargeable.
 This means that you will continue to be liable for the payment even if you file bankruptcy.

-The debtor’s goal in any chapter 7 bankruptcy is to have as many debts discharged as possible.
+A debtor’s goal in any chapter 7 bankruptcy is to have as many debts discharged as possible.
 The general rule is that all debts created before the bankruptcy filing are discharged.
 Discharge destroys any personal liability you may have on a claim or debt.
-(Discharge will not destroy liens; liens survive the bankruptcy).

 PUNISHMENT CAN BE UP TO FIVE YEARS IN PRISON, AND A $25,000.00 FINE.
 THE FBI INVESTIGATES ALLEGATIONS OF BANKRUPTCY FRAUD.
 WHEN IN DOUBT ABOUT WHETHER AN ASSET OR FACT NEEDS TO BE DISCLOSED, OR IF WHAT YOU INTEND TO DO IS LEGAL, CONSULT AN ATTORNEY FOR ADVICE.

 There are ten categories of debt excluded from discharge under §523.
 These fall into two areas: debts that are not dischargeable due to the wrongful conduct of the debtor and debts that are not dischargeable due to public policy.